JangVincent/TimeSpace/README.md

 ### Delete Todo

 Click `-` button, and just input todo item title which you wanna delete, and Press Enter.
+`OR`
+`Right Click` todo item which you wanna remove, Click `Remove` button.

 ### Alarm Feature